Business

 Invest in a Security Solution

 A security solution like an Intrusion Prevention System (IPS) can help protect your organization against cyberattacks and other threats.
 An IPS can monitor network traffic in real time and automatically detect any malicious activity, such as a cyberattack or policy violation, and block it from accessing your sensitive data.
+Should you encounter any IT issue, whether on-site or remotely, you will need to contact IT services in Calgary or elsewhere to ensure your systems are back up and running as soon as possible.
+It’s vital that your organization is consistently protected from any potential data breeches.

 Identity and Access Management (IAM) gives secure access to an organization’s assets—like software, information, and data—to verified entities.
 It includes two main parts: authentication and authorization.
 Authentication is the process of verifying a person’s identity, while authorization is the process of granting them access to certain resources on a need-to-know basis.